Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Integer Echo State Networks

-However, other components of the intESN differs from the conventional ESN.
+However, other components of intESN differs from the conventional ESN.
 First, activations of input and output layers are projected into the reservoir in the form of bipolar HD vectors \cite{MAP} of size $N$ (denoted as $\textbf{u}^{\text{HD}}(n)$ and $\textbf{y}^{\text{HD}}(n)$).
-For problems where input and output data are described by finite alphabets and each symbol can be treated independently, the mapping to $N$-dimensional space is achieved by simply assigning a random bipolar HD vector to each symbol in the alphabet and storing them in the item memory \cite{Kanerva09}.
+For problems where input and output data are described by finite alphabets and each symbol can be treated independently, the mapping to $N$-dimensional space is achieved by simply assigning a random bipolar HD vector to each symbol in the alphabet and storing them in the item memory \cite{Kanerva09, Kleyko2015}.
 In the case with continuous data (e.g., real numbers), we quantized the continuous values into a finite alphabet.
 The quantization scheme (denoted as $Q$) and the granularity of the quantization are problem dependent.
 Additionally, when there is a need to preserve similarity between quantization levels, distance preserving mapping schemes are applied (see, e.g., \cite{Scalarencoding, Widdows15}), which can preserve, for example, linear or nonlinear similarity between levels.
 An example of a discretization and quantization of a continuous signal as well as its HD vectors in the item memory is illustrated in Fig.~\ref{fig:intesn}.
 Continuous values can be also represented in HD vectors by varying their density.
 For a recent overview of several mapping approaches readers are referred to \cite{TNNLS18}.
 Also, an example of applying such mapping is presented in Section~\ref{sect:perf:analog}.
-Another feature of the intESN is the way the recurrence in the reservoir is implemented.
+Another feature of intESN is the way the recurrence in the reservoir is implemented.
 Rather than a matrix multiply, recurrence is implemented via the permutation of the reservoir vector.
-Note that permutation of a vector can be described in matrix form, which can play the role of $\textbf{W}$ in the intESN.
+Note that permutation of a vector can be described in matrix form, which can play the role of $\textbf{W}$ in intESN.
 Note that the spectral radius of this matrix equals one.
 However, an efficient implementation of permutation can be achieved for a special case -- cyclic shift (denoted as $\text{Sh}()$).
+It is important to note that we have shown in~\cite{Frady17} that the recurrent weight matrix $\textbf{W}$ creates key-value pairs of the input data.
+Note that $\textbf{W}$ is chosen randomly and kept fixed, and this always leads to the same properties.
+Moreover, there is no advantage of the fully connected random recurrent weight matrix over the simple cyclic shift operation for storing the input history.
+Thus, the use of the cyclic shift in place of a random recurrent weight matrix does not limit intESN's ability to produce linearly separable representations.
 Fig.~\ref{fig:intesn} shows the recurrent connections of neurons in a reservoir with recurrence by cyclic shift of one position.
 In this case, vector-matrix multiplication $ \textbf{W} \textbf{x}(n) $ is equivalent to $ \text{Sh}(\textbf{x}(n),1)$.